dongzhuoyao/note/_posts/2020-03-31-unsupervised-learning.markdown

 A contrastive loss function, called InfoNCE, is considered in this paper.
 Contrastive loss functions can also be based on other forms , such as margin-based losses and variants of NCE losses.

+Motivation of queue setting:  removing the oldest mini-batch can be beneficial, because its encoded keys are the most outdated and thus the least consistent with the newest ones.

+Motivation of moment update: Using a queue can make the dictionary large, but it also makes it intractable to update the key encoder by back-propagation (the gradient should propagate to all samples in the queue).

 dictionary size can be much larger than a typical mini-batch size, and can be flexibly and independently set as a hyper-parameter.